zx0223winner/HSDFinder/Readme.md

 ```
 <a name="sec6.5"></a>
 #### What's NoBadWordsCombiner?
 Unlike the NCBI-NR or UniProtKB/Swiss-Prot, although they provide valuable function description of the interested genes; however, many hypothetical proteins or ‘bad name’ proteins are also included in the respective database, which will mess up the interpretation of HSDs results.
-Although it is not the focus of this article, we have developed another software can integrate the gene function information together without ‘bad words’ including Nr-NCBI, UniProtKB/Swiss-Prot, KEGG, Pfam and GO etc..
+Although it is not the focus of this article, we have developed another software can integrate the gene function information together minimizing ‘bad words’ from Nr-NCBI, UniProtKB/Swiss-Prot, KEGG, Pfam and GO etc..
 ```python
 Environmental Requirement: Pandas
 To collect pandas packages : sudo pip install pandas